Back to Blog

 The Solution: Strategies and Techniques for Efficient Prompts

 Now that we understand the most common problems, it's time to present the solution: a structured and proven framework that transforms vague prompts into precise instructions and exceptional results.
-This system is used by design professionals and content creators who depend on AI to consistently generate high-quality images.

 The secret lies in following an organized structure that contemplates all important visual aspects.
-As renowned photographer and author Henri Cartier-Bresson states in his book "The Decisive Moment": "Good composition is a matter of harmony between all elements of the image".
+As renowned photographer Henri Cartier-Bresson states: "A good composition is a matter of harmony between all elements of the image".
 The same principle applies to prompts: each element must be carefully considered and specified.

 Structured framework for efficient prompts: